 In 2016 China joined the NCF- Envirothon program and held it’s first Envirothon- China competition for students participating in that country.

 COVID-19 has impacted Envirothon in recent years.
 The 2020 competition was cancelled, and the 2021 competition was held virtually.
-All are hopeful the 2022 competition can proceed in person in Ohio this summer.
+The 2022 competition went ahead in person in Ohio, since then each year has seen a progressive shift back to normalcy.

 Click here for a list of all past competition locations and current issues.